siran/writing/documents/Outreach/Experimental Proposal - Longitudinal Delay of an Isolated Interference Fringe.md

 $$

-To describe the raw overlap corresponding to that same recovered output-channel budget before expressing it in the complementary
+To describe the raw overlap corresponding to that same recovered output-channel energy flux before expressing it in the complementary
 $\cos^2/\sin^2$ arm decomposition, write the two returned arm amplitudes as

 $$